go to homepage go to project rules go to information for teachers go to resources go to photo gallery

 7. Officiating the Tournament

-Before the tournament (class): 1) print the Grade Sheet and Tournament Tree, 2) setup the rain gutters and have water available to re-fill them, 3) get stopwatches and students to help time the boats.
-The teacher should time the winning boats and assure they are placed accurately in the tournament tree.
+Before the tournament (class): 1) print the Grade Sheet and Tournament Tree, 2) setup the rain gutters and have water available to re-fill them, and 3) get stopwatches to time the boats.
+The teacher should time the winning boats to assure they are placed accurately in the tournament tree.

 Second, start the competition, but not the tournament.
-Students pair up and the teacher starts the race with "Ready, Set, Go".
+Allow every qualified boat to race at least once and enforce fair-racing practices.
+The teacher starts the race with "Ready, Set, Go".
 The teacher times the race from "Go" to the moment the finish line is broken by the winning boat.
 The teacher records the times for the boats on the Grade Sheet.
-Enforce fair-racing practices and allow a re-start if one boat did not start or started too early.
-Allow every qualified boat to race at least once.
-Keep track of the fastest eight boats and let students know what time or boat they have to beat to be in the fastest eight.
+Keep track of the fastest eight boats and let students know what time they have to beat to be in the fastest eight.
 Once you have the fastest eight boats, you are ready to start the class tournament.

 Third, use the Tournament Tree to pair up the fastest eight boats (1st vs. 8th, 2nd vs. 7th, 3rd vs. 6th, and 4th vs. 5th).
-If a boat breaks and cannot continue in time, you may give its opponent a win or replace it with the fastest available boat.
+If a boat breaks and cannot continue in time, you may give its opponent a win or replace it with the next fastest boat not in the tournament.
 Once you have the fastest four boats, pair them up (1st vs. 4th, 2nd vs. 3rd) based on their current winning times.
 Have the two losing boats compete in the drag race for 3rd and 4th place and the two winning boats compete in the drag race for 1st and 2nd place in the class.
 Time permitting, announce and make these final matches the best two out of three to win.
+Don't forget to congratulate the winners!
+If time permits and it is safe, your students might want to try some boat jousting.

 If you have multiple classes, choose the fastest eight and arrange for a final tournament.
 The final tournament is a great opportunity to invite the school newspaper, yearbook, and community newspaper.
 Have awards, a perpetual plaque, and/or give extra credit to the groups with the fastest boats in the final tournament.